wilhelm-lab/oktoberfest/ReadMe.md

 Create a `config.json` file which should contain the following flags:

--   `jobType` = "CollisionEnergyAlignment", "SpectralLibraryGeneration" or "Rescoring"
+-   `type` = "CollisionEnergyAlignment", "SpectralLibraryGeneration" or "Rescoring"

 -   `tag` = "tmt", "tmtpro", "itraq4" or "itraq8"; default is ""